adityanilabh/JavaFundamentals/README.md

-# TargetDP
+# JavaFundamentals
-Making this repository so that anyone can solve problems based on dp and i will make a category of problems too.
+Making this repository so that anyone can solve problems based on Java and i will make a category of problems too.